 It is an archaeological site built by the Incas; its name comes from Quechua, meaning ‘Place of Rest.’
 It did intend as a resting place and worship for water.
 This site has a large room with niches and another that resembles a bathroom with a system of aqueducts, waterfalls, and channels finely worked in stone, which continues to function today.

-This point is an Abra or natural pass at the top of the mountain; it is close to the Qoriccocha lagoon (from Quechua and means Golden Lagoon) and to the community of Qenqo.
+This point is an Abra or natural pass at the top of the mountain; it is close to the Qoriccocha lagoon (from Quechua and Golden Lagoon) and the community of Qenqo.
 This sector is the highest point to which you ascend on this route.
 You have a great view of the mountains and the Qoriccocha lagoon.

 The Qenqo or Qoriccocha community is the first resting point on this route.
 It is a typical town with a cozy atmosphere; today, the community maintains ancient customs and traditions.
-The people do mainly dedicated to raising llamas and alpaca and making textiles from the llama of these camelids.
+The people do mainly dedicated to raising llamas and alpacas and making textiles from the llama of these camelids.

 You can find native plants, flowers, crops, and many birds.
 The mountain pass does locate near the community of Siwar.
 This small valley shows a landscape different from the previous ones due to its particular microclimate.

 The ruins of Huchuy Qosqo were built by the Incas and located on a small plane above the Lamay rock wall.
 This set presents stone and mud buildings such as a Kallanka, terraces, houses, and irrigation canals.
 In addition, from the place, you have a fantastic view of the sacred valley and the mountains.
 It mentions that it was the place of retirement and rest for the last years of Wiracocha’s life in the past.
 And that is not all; there is information that confirms that Huychuy Qosqo is also one of the metaphysical archaeological sites such as Pisac and Ollantaytambo, but they are many years old.
-It was a unique construction for the time in which it made it.
+It was a unique construction for the time it was made.

 The flora in the Huchuy Qosqo Trek is characteristic of the high Andean zone or the Quechua and Puna altitude floors.
 On this route, the flora is varied but not so leafy.
 Likewise, we will also see the traditional fields of cultivation.